SatishGandamuni/PythonTest/Readme.md

 7. Once cloned the repo, make sure the terminal is pointing at the right path in the terminal
 ![updateMRG](./Images/terminal.png)
 8. Please utilize the workpsace.env file for performing any validation.
 Please note that all the parameters have to be "string" data type in workspace.env file.
-9. Make sure to copy the relative path of workspace.env and make sure to place it as a Path argument of 'dotenv_path' variable on all the python scripts
+9. Make sure to copy the relative path of workspace.env and paste it as a Path argument of 'dotenv_path' variable on all the python scripts

 ![updateMRG](./Images/relativepath.png) ![updateMRG](./Images/path.png)